Home>Academics>Master Programs>Sciences Po Law School Clinic

 • First-Year Students enrolled in the Master in Environmental Policy

-• Dual degree students and students registered in the one-year degree at PSIA who are enrolled in the Environmental Policy program
+• Dual degree students at PSIA who are enrolled in the Environmental Policy program

 • Dual degree in Environmental Science and Policies